Offering legal advice in relation to disputes which arise within the Family

 - Taxation issues

-Once the parties have been living separate and apart for a period in excess of four years they may then obtain a Decree of Divorce pursuant to the terms of the Family law Divorce Act 1996.
+Once the parties have been living separate and apart for a period of two years they may then obtain a Decree of Divorce pursuant to the terms of the Family law Divorce Act 1996.
 Generally speaking if persons have obtained a Judicial Separation, a Divorce will then be implemented upon the same parameters.
 However if the parties circumstances have altered considerably from the date of the Separation the Court may have regard to those altered circumstances and alter the terms of the initial separation.

 Access, Custody and Guardianship